BloomTech-Labs/sauti-databank-be/README.md

 ## Endpoints

 ### User Routes

-_TEAM question: Wonder if we should edit the double all endpoints?_
-_TEAM question: Do we have to include users/all before everyone?
-If not, how do we indicate routes in most new user-friendly way?_

 | Method | Endpoint     | Access Control | Description                                          |
 | ------ | ------------ | -------------- | ---------------------------------------------------- |
 | GET    | `/users/all` | public         | Returns a list of all recorded Sauti Databank users. |